 My life experiences inform my practice as a counsellor and help me, I believe, to bring empathy, compassion and insight to my work.

-I have worked as a counsellor in a secondary school and in a variety of different counselling settings with adults.
-I have experience of working with all ages, from teens to 80s, and with many different issues.
+I have gained experience working as a counsellor in a variety of different settings including a school, and have been working with adults in private practice since 2014.
 I bring to my work a thoughtful combination of my experience and training in different issues and the belief that each person is special and unique.

 I am stimulated by looking at different ways of working and different ideas.
 My main training and way of working as a counsellor is based on the person-centred approach.
 This means that I believe the counselling relationship is core in the healing process, and that my aim is really trying to understand your world with genuine acceptance.
 I believe that if we are able to create a good working relationship this will enable you to develop a better knowledge of yourself and what is right for you, and feel more fulfilled in your life.

 I am a Registered Member of the British Association for Counselling and Psychotherapy and abide by and work to their Code of Ethics (http://www.bacp.co.uk/ethical_framework/).

 I am a member of the British Association for the Person-Centred Approach and book review editor for Person-Centred Quarterly.